-3.3401.
+- 3.341.
 The prime responsibility for safety remains with the authorized party during a nuclear or radiological emergency confined to the site of the facility or where the activity is taking place.
-The role of the regulatory body should be to observe the actions the authorized party takes; the regulatory
+The role of the regulatory body should be to observe the actions the authorized party takes; the regulatory body should not impede the authorized party from taking the necessary pre-planned emergency response actions on the site in a timely manner (see paras 4.15 and 5.23 of GSR Part 7 [7]). - 3.342.

-3.3424.
 The regulatory body should collect information, analyse the situation and compare its findings with that of the authorized party.
 In addition, without interfering with the authorized party's responsibilities for safety, the regulatory body should consider the actions that the authorized party takes.
-To do this effectively, the regulatory body may assign its staff to a position on the site or to other locations.
+To do this effectively, the regulatory body may assign staff to a position on the site or to other locations.
 These staff should record how decisions regarding on-site emergency response actions are taken and implemented by the authorized party.